 In this museum, you can see models, panels and life-size armor that you can put on.
 It offers insight into the glorious military history of the town.

+I got hungry from all that sightseeing so I decided to go to a local bar.
 I had a typical Italian breakfast– delicious cup of cappuccino and a pastry filled with apricot jam at the Il Feudo Bar Ristorante.

 The Medieval Festival is one of the most eagerly awaited events of the Tuscan summer.
 It is celebrated every year in the month of July.
 We missed it this year so I will make sure to bring the kids here next summer!